 - If you have adequate information showing that this is not your debt, you may want to fight it.
 This is essentially telling the creditor to, “Prove that I owe the debt”.
-The burden of proof lies on Portfolio Recovery, and if you do not owe the debt, then this may not be a difficult case.
+The burden of proof lies on Portfolio Recovery.
+If you do not owe the debt, then this may not be a difficult case.

 - If you are able to negotiate a settlement with the debt collection lawyer, get everything in writing.
-Many creditors will have you sign something that states that if you do not follow through with the payments that a judgement will be forthcoming, so that is important to note.
+Many creditors will have you sign something that states that if you do not follow through with the payments that a judgment will be forthcoming.

 - Once the debt has started to go through the process a lawsuit has been filed, so there is an outstanding case against you.
 The discount will generally be lower than attempting to settle the debt before the case has been filed.
 It will be unlikely to get a higher discount.

 I have been sued by Portfolio Recovery.
 I may be able to afford to settle.
 Should I settle my debt?

 You may be expecting a resounding, “yes”, but this is another situation where it depends on the situation.
 For example, let’s say someone has $50,000 in unsecured debt, and creditor 1 sues for $5000 of unpaid debt.
 Let’s say you are able to settle for 75% of the charges.
 Are you able to settle for 75% of charges if creditors 2-5 end up following suit and suing you?

 How do you mitigate this potential problem?
 My advice is to find someone who can review your credit report and give specific advice on a strategy including how litigious your creditor mix is.
 Others do this service as they have creditor lawsuit data, and we do as well, so we are happy to do so.